U.S. DEPARTMENT OF STATE

-Proposals must be a maximum of 10 pages, and must be submitted on the PAS Grants Application form, the SF 424 form, and the budget form.
-Submissions with additional attachments other than the required PAS Application Form, SF 424, and budget form will be rejected.
+Proposals must be a maximum of 12 pages, and must be submitted on the PAS Grants Application form and the budget form.
+Submissions with additional attachments other than the required PAS Application Form and budget form will be rejected.
 Please submit a concise project description, clearly identifying the activities that Public Affairs funding will support.
 The following instructions give a broad overview of what the project description should include, and the evaluation criteria provide details of more program-specific information to provide.

 Cover Sheet: The Grant Application includes a cover sheet that provides a summary of the project description with reference to the amount and duration of the funding request.

 - The applicant must concisely outline a plan of action that describes the scope and detail of how the proposed work will be accomplished.
 Applicants must account for all activities for which they are seeking grant funding.
 If appropriate, cite factors that might accelerate or decelerate the work and state reasons for taking the proposed approach rather than alternatives.
 Describe any unusual features of the project, such as design or technological innovations, reductions in cost or time, or extraordinary social and community involvement.